DPL FAULT TREE

-A fault tree is a structured model used to analyze the risk in a system.
-A fault tree enumerates the system components liable to failure, and expresses how each contributes to the robustness of the system.
 Fault trees are used in numerous applications including analyzing the safety of nuclear power plants, the reliability of launch vehicles and the security of computer networks.
-DPL Fault Tree offers all of the power and features of DPL Professional, plus a rich set of operators, including:
+DPL Fault Tree offers all of the power and features of DPL Professional, plus a rich set of Fault Tree modeling constructs, including:

 - Basic events